jaantollander/masters-thesis/content/30_background.md

 ---

 ## High-performance computing
-*High-performance computing* (HPC) is a practice of aggregating large amount of computing resources to solve computationally intensive problems such as simulating complex systems and solving large computational models [@definition-hpc].
+*High-performance computing* (HPC) is a practice of aggregating large amounts of computing resources to solve computationally intensive problems such as simulating complex systems and solving large computational models [@definition-hpc].
 HPC is also applied for data science and training machine learning models.
-Important commercial and research applications of HPC include
+Below we list some examples of commercial and research applications of HPC.

-* simulation of weather for weather forecasting,
+* Weather modeling for weather forecasting
-* climate modeling,
+* Climate modeling for understanding climate change
-* financial analytics,
+* Financial analytics for trading decisions
-* oil and gas exploration,
+* Data analysis for oil and gas exploration
-* fluid simulation for engineering,
+* Fluid simulation such as airflow for cars and airplanes
-* molecular dynamics and pharmaceutical design,
+* Molecular dynamics simulation for pharmaceutical design
-* and cosmological simulation.
+* Cosmological simulation for understanding galaxy creation

-The main characteristics of HPC are
+The main characteristic of HPC is utilizing *parallel processing* to perform a large amount of work simultaneously.

-- *parallel processing*, perform large amount of work simultaneously
+Typically, HPC systems run programs as *batch processes* called *jobs*.

-- *batch processing*, traditionally computation is performed in a batch (referred to as *job*) such that ... compared to interactive computing, will it move towards interactive in the future? real-time, continuous analytics, etc
+A batch process is a computation that runs from start to finish without user interaction, unlike interactive processes such as word editors or web servers which respond to user input.

-Typically, computer clusters are used for high-performance computing.
+[The programmer must define the job's parameters and resource requirements before submitting it to a scheduler that decides when a job will run based on a policy set by the system administrators.]

-Other types are grid and cloud HPC.
+Computer clusters are a common choice for high-performance computing.

 ## High-performance computer cluster